 Jonathan Spencer has carried out fieldwork in Sri Lanka since the early 1980s, concentrating at first on rural change and local politics, but writing more recently on ethnic conflict, political violence and political non-violence.
 His current research looks at the history of dissent in Sri Lanka, and at the politics of access to the grid for poor communities in cities in Sri Lanka, India and Pakistan.

 His book on the anthropology of 'the political' in South Asia, Anthropology, Politics, and the State appeared in 2007.
 Checkpoint, Temple, Church and Mosque, written with colleagues from SOAS, Zurich and Peradeniya, on the work of religious organizations in war and peace in Sri Lanka, was published in late 2014.

-He is a series editor for Cambridge New Directions in Anthropology, and has been a member of the ESRC Training and Development Board, the 2008 RAE sub-panel for Anthropology and the 2014 REF sub-panel for Anthropology and Development Studies.
+He has been series editor for Cambridge New Directions in Anthropology, and a member of the ESRC Training and Development Board, the 2008 RAE sub-panel for Anthropology and the 2014 REF sub-panel for Anthropology and Development Studies.
 He is a Fellow of the British Academy, the Royal Society of Edinburgh, and the Academy of Social Sciences.

 2020 (with Harini Amarasuriya, Tobias Kelly, Sidharthan Maunaguru and Galina Oustinova-Stjepanovic) The Intimate Life of Dissent: Anthropological Perspectives.
 UCL Press (Open Access).

 2019 (with Asha Abeyasekera, Ammara Maqsood, Iromi Perera and Fizzah Sajjad) 'Discipline in Sri Lanka, Punish in Pakistan: Neoliberalism, Governance, and Housing Compared.'
 Journal of the British Academy.
 7(s2), 215–244.